kshitizregmi/Nepali-Cash-Detection-Recognition/README.md

 Transfer learning was used to train the model using the InceptionV3 architecture.
 The model was trained on the dataset for 10 epochs with a batch size of 64.
 The model achieved an accuracy of 91% on both test and validation data.

 ## Results
-The model achieved an accuracy of 92% on both validation data and 93.03% on validation data.
+The model achieved an accuracy of 95% on training data and 93% (approx) on validation data.
+Similarly following performance on test data.

-Test Data Performance Evaluation:
 * Precision = 93.03%
 * Recall = 93.03%
 * F1-score = 93.03%

 The confusion matrix for the model on test data is shown below: